NTU-CompHydroMet-Lab/pyBL/README.md

 ## Getting Started

-1. modified the time scale in `timerange.csv`
+1. Modify the timescales in `timerange.csv`
-    * For the time scale code, please refer to the table
+    * For the timescale code, please refer to the table below

     | Second | Minute | Hour | Day | Month | Year |